Practices for Connection, Collaboration, Rest, and Resilience

 -Yoga Alliance RYT 200

-Below is a very incomplete list of the folks whose work, teachings, and mentorship have supported me in developing my understandings and practice.the ancient live oak in my grandma's front yard, the pond minnows who taught me about transformation and death and grief, the moon over the gulf, the homelands of the Apalachee people, all the domesticated animals who taught me about subjugation and emotion and who helped me to envision new futures, Shambhavi Sarasvati, joanna macy, D'ana Valenzuela, Dr. Maria Yellow Horse Brave Heart, Michele Gamburd, adrienne maree brown, jessi radovich, Diane Chancy, Rain Crowe, Ahlay, Michael Yellow Bird, Bear, Miss Sivvy, Meenadchi, Irish Grounded Connections, Patricia Hill Collins, Rev. angel Kyodo williams, Deborah A. Miranda, Michael Polon, Conrad, Sade, Ida Rolf, tsongkhapa, queer nature, my bone ancestors, Peter Michael Bauer, Barbara Essman, Audrey Smedley, Jeannine Meis, Angela Davis, John Newman, Helen Kesler, the monks of the Bhavana Society, peter gray
+Below is an extremely incomplete list of the folks whose work, teachings, and/or mentorship have supported me in developing my understandings and practice.the ancient live oak in my grandma's front yard, the pond minnows who taught me about transformation and death and grief, the forgotten coast, the homelands of the Apalachee people, my ancestors, beloved animal friends, animals i have killed and eaten, Wilhelm Reich, Shambhavi Sarasvati, joanna macy, D'ana Valenzuela, Dr. Maria Yellow Horse Brave Heart, Murray Bookchin, Vanessa and Rick, Michele Gamburd, adrienne maree brown, jessi radovich, Sky, Diane Chancy, Rain Crowe, Ahlay, Michael Yellow Bird, Bear, Miss Sivvy, Meenadchi, Irish Grounded Connections, Patricia Hill Collins, Rev. angel Kyodo williams, Deborah A. Miranda, Michael Polon, Conrad, Sade, Ida Rolf, tsongkhapa, queer nature, Brian O'Hairt, Peter Michael Bauer, Barbara Essman, Audrey Smedley, Jeannine Meis, Angela Davis, John Newman, Helen Kesler, the monks of the Bhavana Society, peter gray

 General Info